DakshPrajapati/SuperQAssesment/guides/SUMMARIZATION_GUIDE.md

 - **constraints**: Limitations, restrictions, and requirements mentioned
 - **open_questions**: Questions that remain unanswered or need follow-up
 - **entities**: Important entities (people, companies, projects) with their roles/descriptions
+- **unlabled**: Anything else that might be relevent but not suited for above fields

 ## Automatic Summarization Trigger